 My Arabic Summer in Haifa

 Two years ago, I spent 6 months studying Hebrew at the Hebrew University of Jerusalem.
-It was my first time in Israel and I was excited to learn firsthand about the intricacies of everyday life in Israel.
+It was my first time in Israel and I was excited to learn firsthand about the intricacies of everyday life in such a contested area.
+Overall it was a great experience and one that enlightened me to the complexities about Israeli society.

-During my time at the Hebrew University, I also had the opportunity to travel and during my journeys outside of Jerusalem, I truly realized how prevalent Arabic is in Israel.
-I took a trip to Nazareth and was shocked to find that most, if not all of the signs were written in Arabic.
+During my time at the Hebrew University, I also had the opportunity to travel and during my journeys outside of Jerusalem; very quickly it became obvious to me just how prevalent Arabic is in Israel.
+One day I decided to take a trip to Nazareth and was shocked to find that most, if not all of the signs were written in Arabic.
 I remember going into a bakery and failing to find anyone who spoke either Hebrew or English.
 I learned this is typical in many Arab villages in the country.
-The same goes for cities whose populations are majority

 I also came to realize that the new generation of young people that has been most successful at tackling the issues of minorities within Israeli society include those that can speak both languages and who are capable of connecting with multiple communities.
 I decided I wanted to be part of this conversation and returned to Israel this past summer to study Arabic.
-I chose Haifa because I had been told it was a city where there was greater interaction between the diverse inhabitants of Israel.
+I chose Haifa because I had heard it was a city where Israel's diverse communities interacted more freely, more openly, and to a greater extent.

 I left to study at the University of Haifa in August.
-Four days a week we went to class from 8am to 3pm and every Tuesday we went on a field trip.
-With my classmates from various religious groups and nationalities, I visited the Golan Heights, the local Druze villages behind the university and Akko, the historic city also known as Acre.
+Four days a week we went to class from 8am to 3pm and every Tuesday we went on a cultural field trip.
+On my free time I visited the Golan Heights, a myriad of northern Druze villages, and Akko, otherwise know as the ancient port of Acre.

-But I also took advantage of my second trip to Israel to conduct research on interfaith couples.
-I interviewed couples from Haifa, Shfaram- an Arab town about 30 Kilometers east of Haifa, Qiryat Shmona- a city located in the Northern District of Israel, and younger couples at the university.
+I also conducted graduate-level research exploring the dynamics, challenges, and relational outcomes among interfaith couples.
+I interviewed couples from Haifa, Shfaram- an Arab town about 30 kilometers east of Haifa, Qiryat Shmona- a city located in the Northern District of Israel, and younger couples at the university.
 I asked students to tell me about their experience and what they anticipate for the coming years in regards to relationships between Israeli-Jews, Israeli-Palestinians, Druze and Bedouins.

 Most students at the university weren't as optimistic as I would have expected.
 One Christian Israeli-Palestinian student explained that although Israeli-Jews, Israeli-Palestinians, Druze, and Bedouin work together in employment spaces and study together in universities, they usually do not form friendships.
 He explained that even within the Israeli-Palestinian minority there is a divide among Christians and Muslims.